Hand Hygiene (Hand Washing)

 - Keep rubbing your hands until they are dry.

 Hand hygiene is very important while you are receiving treatment for cancer – for both you and your visitors.
-During treatment your immune system may be compromised, making you more prone to infections.
+During treatment, your immune system may be weak, making you more at risk of infections.
 If you have any questions about hand hygiene, please ask your health care provider.